danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 };
 ```

-Then we use the `decodedKey` to get the WebM recording from our input bucket:
+Then use the `decodedKey` to get the WebM recording from the input bucket:

 ```js
 'use strict';